 There are many methods that people use to keep on track.
 The one I have found to be the most effective is keeping a log or journal.
 Everything you eat, every time you exercise and every glass of water should be written down along with your daily/weekly/monthly weigh in.
 You can even include your sleep patterns as they have a definite influence on weight management.
 Whatever progress you make will encourage you to continue.
 It can also help you to see where you need to make some adjustments to help you succeed.

 There are several online apps to help if you prefer not to write things down.
 One of my favorites is the Fitbit.
 The app associated with my Fitbit tracker allows me to track everything in one easy place.

 I have had many years of dieting, weight loss, weight gain, and lost it again.
 To say I have an eating disorder would probably be accurate.
 As a teenager I was anorexic.
 In my twenties I was well over 220 pounds.
-I lost 95 pounds by keeping track of every bite and working out.
-I plan to get back to my goal weight again.
+In my late twenties I lost 95 pounds by keeping track of every bite and working out.
+I have since put some of that weight back on, but I plan to get back to my ideal weight again.
 Everyone tells me that it is much harder when you reach a certain age.
 That only makes me more determined!